 Guest posts, podcast appearances, industry roundups, press mentions.
 Every time a credible source mentions your brand in connection with your topic, it strengthens your entity signals for AI.
 This is why pure on-page SEO can’t carry GEO on its own.

-The principle is simple: AI systems assess what the entire web says about you, not just what you say about yourself on your own properties.
-Collaborate with people online and have a broad reach.
+The principle is simple: AI systems weigh what the entire web says about you alongside what you say about yourself.
+Collaborate with other people online so your reach is broad enough to register.

 A 30-day GEO action plan